wyliodrinstudio/WyliodrinSTUDIO/docs/source/projects.rst

 * "pathTo" = path to existing file/folder

-17. deleteFile(project, pathTo)
+deleteFile(project, pathTo)
 """""""""""""""""""""""""""""""""
 Deletes the current file of a project tree.

 * “project” = the project object
 * “pathTo” = the path to the selected file

-18. deleteFolder(project, pathTo)
+deleteFolder(project, pathTo)
 """"""""""""""""""""""""""""""""""""
 Deletes the selected folder of a project tree.

 * “project” = the project object
 * “pathTo” = the path to the folder

-19. loadProjects()
+loadProjects()
 """"""""""""""""""""""
 Loads the existing projects.

 We are using this function after each change that was made on the **Projects library**: *renameProject*, *cloneProject*, *importProject*.

-20. selectCurrentProject(project)
+selectCurrentProject(project)
 """"""""""""""""""""""""""""""""""
+* *"project"* = the project where the user decides to select

 Selects a project when the user clicks on it and it loads the data in the Application tab.

-21. loadPreviousSelectedCurrentProject()
+loadPreviousSelectedCurrentProject()
 """"""""""""""""""""""""""""""""""""""""""""
 Loads the last selected project from the local files.

+We are using this function in the **Application.vue** component pf the *"projects"* plugin, in the *created()* section, because we want to load the last selected project at each new running of the application.

-22. saveFile(project, name, buffer)
+saveFile(project, name, buffer)
 """"""""""""""""""""""""""""""""""""""
 Saves an edited file.